pingcap/docs-cn/v2.1/how-to/deploy/orchestrated/ansible.md

     +----[SHA256]-----+
     ```

-## Step 3: Download TiDB-Ansible to the Control Machine
+## Step 3: Download TiDB Ansible to the Control Machine

 1. Log in to the Control Machine using the `tidb` user account and enter the `/home/tidb` directory.
 The relationship between the `tidb-ansible` version and the TiDB version is as follows: